Days

 Local Time

-Time zone in Addis Ababa is UTC +3 (GMT 3, East African Time).
-To convert time zones, you may wish to use a quick time zone calculator like this one: https://www.timeservers.net/cities/et/addis-ababa
+Time zone in Bujumbura is UTC+2 (GMT +2 – Central Africa Time).
+To convert time zones, you may wish to use a quick time zone calculator like this one: https://www.timeservers.net/cities/bi/bujumbura

 Telephone Services

-The largest telephone company is ETHIO TELECOM, followed by SAFARICOM.
-Both companies have their shops at the airport.
-We recommend that participants who need a local line purchase one upon arrival at the airport.
+The largest telephone company in Burundi is Econet Wireless Burundi, followed by Viettel Burundi (Lumitel).
+Both companies have their main shops and service centres in Bujumbura city, not at the airport.
+We recommend that participants who need a local line purchase one upon arrival in the city

 Electricity

-In Ethiopia, power plugs and sockets (outlets) of type C, type E and type F are used.
+In Burundi, power plugs and sockets (outlets) of type C and type E are used.
 The standard voltage is 220 V at a frequency of 50 Hz.
 Note that you may need an adapter to plug your electrical devices into local power plug sockets.